 Getting Toxic Chemicals Out of Children’s Toys and Clothing!

-Harmful chemicals like arsenic and mercury that are scientifically linked to health impacts in children are found in thousands of consumer products, including personal care products, children’s toys, and clothing.
+Harmful chemicals like lead, arsenic and mercury that are scientifically linked to health impacts in children are found in thousands of consumer products, including personal care products, children’s toys, and clothing.
 It is unacceptable.
 And children from lower income communities are disproportionately exposed to more toxic chemicals and external pollution.
 Due due to their size and age, children are far more vulnerable to toxic chemicals than adults.

 Federal law doesn’t require manufacturers to tell consumers when toxic chemicals are in products made for kids.
 As such, Oregon and other states worked in to fill in the gaps.
 After years of advocacy by OEC, the Oregon Toxic Free Kids Act (TFKA) passed in 2015 (as a bipartisan law!) to require toy and children’s products manufacturers to report and disclose high priority chemicals of concern found in children’s products.